-Download Tier 1 Adapter Archive
+Download Adapter Tools Archive

-The Tier 1 adapter archive includes content for many adapters, and is updated on the Flexera Software website from time to time.
+The Adapter Tools archive includes content for many adapters, and is updated on the Flexera Software website from time to time.

 Start this procedure using a web browser on a computer that has good network accessibility from all the machines needing installations for your adapter.